About the Archives

 and The administrative archive of the Begin Heritage Center – where materials that are created during the ongoing work are collected.

-The archive has about 4900 deposit items, about 8,000 files and a collection of more than 10,000 photographs, most of which have been cataloged and scanned.
+The archive has about 5,000 deposit items, 300,000 documents placed in 8,500 files, and a collection of more than 10,000 photographs, most of which have been cataloged and scanned.

-We also have 830 recorded videos, most of them from the IBA archive and some from television stations from around the world; we have tapes and audio CDs, including speeches by Begin and interviews with him from the radio archive, and audio recordings of the Bible Class at the Prime Minister’s Residence.
+We also have 1,800 audio-visual items, most of them from the IBA archive and some from television stations from around the world; we have tapes and audio CDs, including speeches by Begin and interviews with him from the radio archive, and audio recordings of the Bible Class at the Prime Minister’s Residence.
 All of our audio-visual collections have been digitized and are accessible to researchers through the research computers at the Begin Centers.
-Additionally, we have a large collection of newspaper clippings, mainly in Hebrew and English, a collection of posters and proclamations, and 1000 visual exhibits, including personal artifacts of Begin, gifts, portraits, etc.
+Additionally, we have a large collection of newspaper clippings, mainly in Hebrew and English, a collection of posters and proclamations, and 1,000 visual exhibits, including personal artifacts of Begin, gifts, portraits, etc.